matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Recipient-Master-Data.md

 # **getRecipientMasterData**
-Returns detailed information about a single Recipient.
+Returns detailed information about a single Invoice Recipient.
 ## Inbound data
 _The data is sent as a JSON object with the following mapping:_
 | Source | Destination | Comment |